sunniedeng/semiconductor_process_failure_detection/README.md

 Thirdly, because the dataset is imbalanced (14:1), I used resampling technique on train set.

 At last, I tried several algorithms, and achieved best result by random forest tuning with randomized search CV.
+I ranked 8 features by feature importance.
 We want to detect failures so we will focus on recall.
 Recall is 0.90.
 Auc-ROC score is 0.8.